xplatform-dev/Collatz-Conjecture/README.md

 Since the only resulting coeffient that is greater than 1 is with case $11_2$, we need to show that this cannot loop on itself.
 Thus the derived equation.

+The next step was showing that *C* did not loop elsewhere.
+However, my initial thought process on this was so embarrassingly wrong, I won't be sharing it.
+Turns out, this was the easiest thing to prove with two contradictions.